 GPS Coordinates: 22º11’23.99” S 29º52’07.03” E

-Maroi African Hunting Safaris is based on the Maswiri Maroi Limpopo Conservancy, the most Northern Hunting Concession in South Africa.
-It stretches along the banks of the mighty Limpopo River about 15 km from Beitbridge and 30 km from Musina in the Limpopo province of South Africa.
+Maroi African Hunting Safaris is situated along the banks of the mighty Limpopo River about 15 km from Beitbridge and 30 km from Musina in the Limpopo province of South Africa.

 It is only a 6 hour drive from Johannesburg (O.R Tambo International Airport) and a 2 and a half hour drive from Polokwane to experience the ultimate South African Hunting Safaris tours.

 Musina Town is a small town with all the necessary items to buy at the available grocery stores and clothing stores.
 We also have a gunshop that will provide to your basic hunting needs.

 The climate is typified by hot summers (September to April) and cool dry winters (May to August).

 The region is classed as a semi-arid region, rainfall amounts to about 320 mm per year, with most of this falling in between November and March.
 Mean average temperatures – Summer: 25°C (77°F) to 44°C (111°F); Winter: 3°C (38°F) to 23°C (73°F).

 The winter seasons are cool during the early mornings and evenings and warm during the day.

 The nature is very beautiful but can be relatively dry during some parts of the year.
 During the summer the sun rises at 05:15 and sets around 18:50.
 In the winter months the sun rises at 06:30 and sets at 05:45.

 All our facilities and vehicles have air conditioning.